Warren1001/PD2Info/PD2 Server Fixes.md

 ## **Game Frozen / Black Walls**
 ##### Fixes
 - There is no fix.
 The game server you were in crashed.
-It has been reported that manually leaving the game will cause the "Failed to Join Game" bug.
-Wait for the server to forcibly kick you from the frozen game with "Connection Interrupted" and try joining a new game afterwards.
+It seems that manually leaving the game will cause the "Failed to Join Game" bug.
+Wait for the server to forcibly kick you (~5 minutes) from the frozen game with "Connection Interrupted" and try joining a new game afterwards.
 If you are playing on Hardcore, this is a bit of a gamble.
 If the server full froze, you shouldn't die, but this isn't a guarantee.
 However, manually leaving may end up in the same result with your character and cause a "Failed to Join Game" in the event that you didn't die.
+If you ended up leaving manually, try rejoining the game that crashed and see if it lets you out.

 ## **Character Level Lower Than Expected**
 ###### This is USUALLY a visual bug.
 The character selection and realm screens do not update properly.